Chuck Todd weighs in on Sen. Collins’ tough impeachment predicament

 RELATED: Collins, King among senators calling to allow witnesses as impeachment trial nears

-Both Maine Senators, Collins and King, are pushing to allow new witnesses to testify.
+While Sen. Collins is open to allowing new witnesses, Sen. King is pushing to allow new witnesses to testify.

 When asked about witness testimony, Sen. King said "of course" there should be.
 "If you have a trial, you have witnesses.
 We have an obligation to try to get at the facts."